0sx86/os-notes/README.md

 - P(resent) bit should be set to 1 to indicate this is a valid / filled in entry, and 0 otherwise
 - DPL is only checked when a descriptor is accessed by a software interrupt (ignored on hardware interrupts).
 Only allowed if CPL <= DPL
 - IST != 0 specifies a specific index to use for the RSP as pulled from the TSS.
 This is a location where saved context will be pushed ("I want my RSP to be in that table").

+#### Interrupt Masking
+It is sometimes useful to disable some interrupts.
+(E.g. to stop an interrupt from occurring in the middle of handling another interrupt.)
+This is called "masking" the interrupt.
+The Interrupt Flag (IF) in the RFLAGS register is cleared automatically whenever an interrupt occurs through an Interrupt Gate.
+But, it is not cleared if we go through a Trap Gate. **This is the only difference between the two types of gates**.
+Maskable interrupts can be manually masked by clearing IF (```CLI - Clear IF``` and ```STI - Set IF```)<br><br>The IF does not mask the explicit invocation of an interrupt with the INT N/INT1/INT3/INT0/UD2 instructions. <br>The IF does not mask a Non Maskable Interrupt - IDT[2]